aleroux85/isodev/README.md

         - GROUP=<group>
         # - UID=1000
         # - GID=1000
+        # - DOCKER_GID=999
         - FULL_NAME="<fullname>"
         - EMAIL="<email>"
     # volumes:
       # - /home/<user>/Projects:/home/<user>/Projects
 ```

-and fill in user details and the volumes to mount.
+Fill in user details and the volumes to mount.
 Run `id` on your local host
 to get your username, groupname, UID and GID.
-If the UID and GID is not both
+If the UID and GID is not
 1000, set that also in the args above.

+Note that the default docker GID is 999.
+If yours is different (the docker
+group your user is part of) uncomment the DOCKER_GID line to specify it.

+Your fullname and email is required to setup the git config in the container.
 Also, add volume mounts of the project folders you want to access inside the
 container.